atecon/gretl_tutorials/basics_datahandling/basics_datahandling.md

 ## Get unique values of a series

-In case your series is string-valued, as series `State` in our current dataset, you first need to retrieve the unique string values by means of the [`strvals()`](https://gretl.sourceforge.net/gretl-help/funcref.html#strvals) function and store the result in an array of strings.
+In case your series is string-valued, as series `State` in our current dataset, you first need to retrieve the distinct string values by means of the [`strvals()`](https://gretl.sourceforge.net/gretl-help/funcref.html#strvals) function and store the result in an array of strings.
 This can then be printed:

 ~~~
 strings StateNames = strvals(State)